Bill C-560: Cell Phone Freedom Act: Provisions

-Under the proposed legislation, wireless service providers may still employ such locks on customer phones while under contract, so it is unlikely to impact the common practice of offering subsidized phones on contracts.
+Under the proposed legislation, wireless service providers could still employ such locks on customer phones while under contract, so it was unlikely to impact the common practice of offering subsidized phones on contracts.

+In introducing the Cell Phone Freedom Act in Parliament, Hyer commented that the bill would provide more consumer choice and competition in the wireless market.
+He mentioned that unlike many other countries, Canada did not have any regulations to allow consumers to unlock their cellular phones and move to other carriers.
+In his opinion, that meant less consumer choice, higher prices and worse services.
+The bill would require the vendor of the cellular phone to advise the purchaser of any locks prior to the sale, and to unlock the cellular phone at the end of the contract.

 Results

 Rogers Wireless (and its sub-brand Fido Solutions) announced on December 15, 2010 that they would start offering to unlock all of their customers handsets for a flat fee of $50, in response to public pressure on the issue.
 The other two major national carriers, Bell Mobility and Telus Mobility, and their sub-brands followed suit in early 2011 provided that the device operated on their network as well as having a postpaid account for at least 90 days.

 While the bill never became law, SIM locking was ultimately banned in Canada on December 1, 2017 as part of amendments to the Canadian Radio-television and Telecommunications Commission's Wireless Code.
 All new devices in Canada must be sold unlocked, and carriers must offer to unlock existing phones free-of-charge.